happy-machine/hasura-csv/README.md

 First of all I create the following hcsvconfig.yaml (copy the example.hcsvconfig.yaml for a quick leg up).

-I need to create a target resolver in my yaml which Hasura will connect to. **This must be a different name from the actual resolver we want to output from** (i use person_csv here for the Person resolver).
+I need to create a target resolver in my yaml which Hasura will connect to.

+**!!!This must be a different name from the actual resolver we want to output from!!!**

+(i use person_csv here for the Person resolver).

 ![YamlScreenshot](yamlScreenshot.png)